Tensor-Network Formulation of the Traveling Salesman Problem and Variants: Generalized TSP cases

+The value $x_i=0$ is a repeatable dummy ``no move'' state, not a physical vacancy.
+Equivalently, indexing real vacancies by $v\ge 1$, the local costs can be written as

+This notation separates the no-move option from the ordinary vacancy states and avoids applying vacancy-specific quantities to the dummy value.

-Therefore, we can see that our problem can be expressed as a general TSP problem as in eq. \eqref{eq: gen TSP QUDO} in which we have only the $C^0$ term.
+Therefore, we can see that our problem can be expressed as a general TSP problem as in Eq.~\eqref{eq:gen_TSP_QUDO} in which we have only the $E^0$ term.

+In the subproblem considered here, the cost is linear and the only coupling constraint is that a nonzero vacancy cannot be assigned to more than one worker.
+The state $x_i=0$, meaning that worker $i$ stays in the current position, may be repeated arbitrarily many times.
+Therefore, this subproblem can also be seen as a rectangular assignment problem, or equivalently as a bipartite matching problem with a repeated dummy option representing the decision of not moving a worker.
+Specialized classical solvers for assignment or min-cost-flow problems are polynomial for this structure.
+Hence, the JRP experiment should be interpreted as a validation of the tensor-network construction and of its modular industrial integration with constraints, rather than as a claim of computational advantage over assignment-specific algorithms.

-By the fact that we only have the linear term, we do not need the $S$ tensor layer, we can put the imaginary time evolution in the `+' tensor of each variable itself.
+Because this subproblem has only the linear term, the $S$ tensor layer is not needed; the imaginary-time factor is placed in the local `+' tensor of each variable.
 In addition, since several workers may not move jobs, we also remove the filter layer of $x_i=0$.
-The other filter layers will have $N^0=0$ and $N^f=1$, since a vacancy may not be chosen.
-After each choice step of $x_i$, if we obtain that $x_i\neq 0$, we remove that state from the `+' tensors and its corresponding filter layer.
-If at any step we run out of free vacancies, we stop the algorithm and fill the remaining components of $\vec{x}$ with 0.
+The other filter layers will have $N^0=0$ and $N^f=1$, so that each nonzero vacancy may be chosen at most once.
+After each choice step of $x_i$, if we obtain $x_i\neq 0$, we remove that state from the `+' tensors and its corresponding filter layer.
+If, at any step, we run out of free vacancies, we stop the extraction and fill the remaining components of $\vec{x}$ with 0.